 Hi, I’m Russell McCarthy from WA Building Inspections Perth.
 Today, I want to discuss a critical aspect of brick construction: weep holes.
 Their purpose, maintenance, and common misconceptions surrounding their compliance are frequently misunderstood, often leading to unnecessary and costly recommendations from some uninformed building inspectors like the one in the video above.
 I will also share insights from a reaction video of a Plate Height Inspection, also known as the Brick Stage Inspection, where I address these issues, providing clarity and expert advice on the matter.

-Weep holes are integral to the health of brick constructions.
+Weep Holes in Brick Walls are integral to the health of brick constructions.
 They allow moisture to escape and promote air circulation within the wall cavity, preventing water accumulation that can lead to structural damage or mould growth.

 Reaction to a Misleading Inspection Report